Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Numerical Example

 Lastly, we illustrate the usefulness of the proposed controller \eqref{eq:proposed_err} considering measurement errors in Fig.~\ref{fig:deviation_err}.
 A perturbed density $ \what{\rho} $ is generated by adding Gaussian noise to the space-discretized density $ \rho $ such that the $ L^2 $~norm of the perturbation is close to $ e $ with high probability.
 The perturbed density is clipped to be nonnegative and renormalized to integrate to $ 1 $.
 As can be seen from Figs.~\ref{fig:deviation_err}\subref{fig:epsi0015},~\subref{fig:epsi0015_flag}, the proposed method initially employs feedback control to accelerate the convergence of $ \rho $ when the distribution $ \rho $ is far from the surrogate target $ \rho_{\modi} $, and then switches to applying only the periodic input $ u_\FF $ after $ \rho $ becomes close enough to $ \rho_{\modi} $.
 Consequently, the distribution $ \rho $ converges to the surrogate target $ \rho_{\modi} $ irrespective of $ e $.

 \hi{For the existing methods}, Figs.~\ref{fig:deviation_err}\subref{fig:epsi03_kl},~\subref{fig:epsi03_l2} show that as the measurement error increases, the deviation of $ \rho $ from the target becomes large.
 Although the deviation for the controller \eqref{eq:previous} remains small in the sense of the KL divergence, the $ L^2 $~distance between $ \rho $ and $ \rho_f $ becomes large for large $ e $; see Figs.~\ref{fig:original_deviation}\subref{fig:KL_k1}, \subref{fig:L2_k1} for the cases without measurement errors. \hi{This can be understood as follows.
 By definition, the integrand of $ \kl{\rho}{\rho_f} $ is weighted by $ \rho $, and thus, discrepancies between $ \rho $ and $ \rho_f $ in regions where $ \rho $ is small contribute little to $ \kl{\rho}{\rho_f} $.
 In addition, even in regions where $ \rho_f $ is large, differences between $ \rho $ and $ \rho_f $ lead to only limited increases in $ \kl{\rho}{\rho_f} $.
-In contrast, for the $L^2$ norm, differences between $ \rho $ and $ \rho_f $ are reflected uniformly.
-This highlights the importance of the convergence properties of the proposed method established under several distances and divergences. }
+In contrast, for the $L^2$ norm, differences between $ \rho $ and $ \rho_f $ are reflected uniformly. }